The nm-connection-editor command on Linux

 Change the IP address and click Save.

 NetworkManager does not actively monitor connection configuration files.
-If you make any change in the connection figuration file, you need to force NetworkManager to reread the connection file.
+If you change in the connection configuration file, you must force NetworkManager to reread it.

 Deleting/removing a connection